supendi/validant/README.md

 -   Keep validation orchestration in the validation layer.
 -   Compose them freely using meaningful, reusable functions.

-Even if you change your framework in the future, the `requiredAdminRule` remains highly reusable.
+Even if you change your framework in the future, the `adminShouldBeBlocked` remains highly reusable.
 An adapter function is all it takes to integrate it elsewhere.

 ## 🧮 Array Validation